Yalobusha County, Mississippi: 19th century

+20th and 21st centuries

 Yalobusha County's population peaked in 1910, with the census showing a population of 21,519.
 By 1920, the population had fallen to 18,738.
 Effects of the boll weevil and changes in mechanized agriculture reduced the number of workers needed.
 In this period, many African Americans moved north to industrial cities in the Great Migration, to leave the violence and Jim Crow rules of the segregated South.
 The population continued to decline steadily for the next 50 years.

 Between 1926 and 1928, Yalobusha County suffered two major economic setbacks.
 In April 1926, Yacona Twine Mill, which had employed approximately 450 people, was destroyed by fire.
 The following year, the ICRR began moving its railroad shops from Water Valley to Paducah, Kentucky.
 By the end of 1928, these shops, which had at one time employed over 800 people, were completely closed.

 In 1931, Water Valley held its first Watermelon Carnival.
 It was a great success, bringing 20,000 visitors to the city.
 The Watermelon Carnival became an annual event bringing national recognition to Water Valley, which in 1932 proclaimed itself the "Watermelon Capital of the World".
 After the US entered World War II in December 1941, the Carnival was suspended the following year.
 It was not resumed until 1980.
 Since then it is again held annually, the first Saturday in August.

 After WWII, little industry remained in Yalobusha County.
 By 1950 the county's population had declined to 15,191.
 In the early 1950s the U.S. Army Corps of Engineers began work on two flood control reservoirs in and around the county, to the distress of county farmers who lost thousands of acres of fertile bottom land.
 Enid Lake and Grenada Lake, both completed in 1955 as part of the flood control project, are now popular recreation spots for locals and for visitors.

 Yalobusha County's population was 12,502 in 1960, and in 1970, it was 11,915.
 The following census showed the county gained some 1,200 new residents, giving it a 1980 population of 13,139.

 Since the 1960s, the county has attracted new industries.
 At present, its two largest employers have a combined total of more than 2,000 employees, and several other industries provide hundreds of additional jobs for county residents.